hussein3333/reverse_shell_generator/README.md

 </br>-Generate a reverse shell script tailored to your provided IP/ports.
 </br>-Start a listener to catch incoming reverse shells.

 WARNING: This tool is intended for educational purposes and authorized security testing only.
-Unauthorized use may violate local and federal laws.
-Use responsibly.
+Use responsibly!

 Features:
 </br>-Automatic Reverse Shell Generation
 </br>-Dynamically creates a .py file that, when run on the target, connects back to your machine.
 </br>-Built-in Listener
 </br>-Spawns a TCP listener on your specified LHOST and LPORT to accept the reverse connection.
-</br>-Customizable Ports
 </br>-Specify which ports the victim will connect to (LPORT)

 Requirements